PrabhaKar-Rao/java/section_15/README.md

-# Method in Object Class
+# Methods in Object Class
 In Java, an ` Object` class refers to any class that extends the fundamental base class, Object.
 Every class in Java implicitly or explicitly extends Object, which is the root of the class hierarchy.
 ## Object.getClass()
 The `getClass()` method in Java is a part of the Object class, which is the root of the Java class hierarchy.
 It returns the runtime class of an object.
 In other words, it returns an instance of the Class class representing the runtime class of the object.